February 24, 2020

 Speaking with intonation is not a hard skill to learn, but it will feel funny and slower than how you are currently speaking.
 It will take a few weeks to get used to this new speaking pattern.
 After some practice, this new skill that once felt funny will feel natural, your speech melody will be more professional and persuasive.

 This is how to speak up and down a “Speech Straircase”.
 First, begin your statement in your “natural” tone.
 Then move up one step higher on the speech stairs early in your statement, which is typically on the second or third word.
 Then move your pitch down the imaginary speech stairs on each syllable for the rest of your statement.
 Learning to speak along the speech stairs will immediately increase the clarity of your words because your speech rate will be controlled and you will have better range of motion with your speech articulators (lips, tongue and jaw), positioning you to say sounds and words more clearly.
-You will also experience better projection because your speech sound waves will be more forward in your mouth cavity.

 cat ve- go work

 The is She is ry Let’s to You can af-